 It may look silly, but making a cup shape with your hand around your ear and pushing your ear flap forward can increase hearing by up to 10 decibels.
 For some, the trick is to press the ear against the skull.
 It depends on your anatomy.
 Try either option or see which works best for you.

 Believe it or not, the medication aimed at making you feel better could be robbing you of your hearing.
 Pay close attention to the side effects of medications because hearing loss may very well be one of them.

 If you’re concerned about medication stealing your hearing, speak to your doctor about alternatives.

-Sometimes, hearing loss is simply caused by a buildup of wax and the easiest solution is to remove it.
+Sometimes, hearing loss is caused by a buildup of wax, and the easiest solution is to remove it.
 But this does not mean you can go ahead and jab a cotton swab in it – this can lead to further damage.

-If you have wax buildup, put a few drops of hydrogen peroxide or olive oil in your ears for a few nights, and the wax will soften and come out easily.
-If wax is a real problem for you, speak to your doctor about wax removal and prevention methods.
+If you have wax buildup, put a few drops of hydrogen peroxide or olive oil in your ears for a few nights, and the wax will soften and come out quickly.
+If the wax is a real problem for you, speak to your doctor about wax removal and prevention methods.

-Sometimes, ear infections can temporarily impair hearing, so if your hearing loss is accompanied by pain go see your doctor, as taking antibiotics or other medications may be a simple solution for you.
+Sometimes, ear infections can temporarily impair hearing.
+If your hearing loss is accompanied by pain, go see your doctor, as taking antibiotics or other medications may be a simple solution for you.

-These are some natural ways to help improve hearing, but of course if hearing loss is severe there are medical treatments you can resort to, including ear plugs, hearing aids, or cochlear implants.
+These are some natural ways to help improve hearing, but of course, if hearing loss is severe, you can resort to medical treatments, including earplugs, hearing aids, or cochlear implants.
 Talk with your doctor about the options available to you.